Praqma/GodotDevOps/docs/BlogPost.md

 Spend (at most) some hours trying to implement or research an unrefined task.
 You can always do another spike, so be disciplined and stick to your time limit.

-For a task to leave To Do, a developer just needs to pick it up and start working on it.
+For a task to leave To Do, a developer only needs to pick it up and start working on it.

 #### In Progress